Jacob Hufty: Congress

 Hufty was elected as a Democratic-Republican to the Eleventh and Twelfth Congresses and as a Federalist to the Thirteenth Congress (March 4, 1809 – May 20, 1814).

-Death
+Death and legacy

 He died on May 20, 1814, in Salem, New Jersey.
 He was interred in St. John's Episcopal Cemetery, Salem.

+In 2014, he was commemorated for his contributions during the Revolution through a joint resolution passed by the New Jersey Legislature.